 Javier Sordo Madaleno BringasChairman of the Board

-Sordo Madaleno has won acclaim and recognition, with countless honors both in Mexico and abroad, including the appointment as Honorary Fellow of the AIA (American Institute of Architects) in 2017 for his significant contribution to architecture and society.
+Sordo Madaleno has won acclaim and recognition, with countless honors both in Mexico and abroad, including: in 2019 the title of Emeritus Academician by the Mexican National Academy of Architecture.
+In 2018 the first place in the category “Residential for Future Projects” with the project Amelia Tulum at WAF (World Architecture Festival).
+The appointment as Honorary Fellow of the AIA (American Institute of Architects) in 2017 for his significant contribution to architecture and society.
 Also in 2017, The Legislative Assembly of Mexico City awarded him with the Medal for Merit in Arts and Sciences 2016, in the Architecture category.
 In 2016 he was awarded by the Real Estate Developers Association (ADI) for his outstanding career in Architecture.
 In 2015 he received the “Best of the Year” award from Interior Design magazine for the Grand Hyatt Playa del Carmen’s SPA as the best project of the year in the category.
 In 2013 the “Trayectorias” prize was granted by the Colegio de Arquitectos de la Ciudad de México (CAM-SAM).
 In 2010 Javier received the “Judges Special Award” by the Design and Health International Academy for the CRIT project in Tampico, the same project was also recognized as “best building” in the health category, at the World Architecture Festival (WAF) 2009 held in Barcelona.
 Also in 2009, he received the “Gold Award for Development and Design Excellence” granted by the ICSC in recognition of the innovative nature of the Andares project.